marmelab/react-admin/Inputs.md

 MUI offers [3 variants for text fields](https://mui.com/material-ui/react-text-field/#basic-textfield): `outlined`, `filled`, and `standard`.
 The default react-admin theme uses the `filled` variant.

 Most Input components pass their additional props down to the root component, which is often an MUI Field component.
-This means you can pass a `variant` prop to override the varaint of a single input:
+This means you can pass a `variant` prop to override the variant of a single input:

 ```jsx
 <TextInput source="name" variant="outlined" />